Kyriosity/read-write/README+/software/~design/drive/README.md

 # Software - Design - Drive

+🚧🚧🚧🚧🚧 DRAFT: Work in Progress 🚧🚧🚧🚧🚧

 Test-Driven Domain/Syntax Design (TDDD, T3D)

 ## Watershed of tests applications

-NEMNOGO spustya after first programmes were written, THE same the demand to factiliate their proof with formalized actions and expectations.
+Short after the first programs were written, THE same the demand to facilitate their proof with formalized actions and expectations.

 After test automation red-test-first paradigm to prevent the biggest pitfall of CASUALY GREEN results.

 The latter

-* * Discuss and
+* Discuss and
 *

 Test-First: option and must